OHI-Science/ohiprep/Reference/ParallelProcessing/readme.md

 cd stands for Change Directory

+## Multiple tabs in your command line

+You can utilize [byobu](http://byobu.co/) to create multiple tabs in your command line.
+To enable this all you do is type:

+`byobu-enable`

+To create a new tab use F2
+To switch between tabs use F3 and F4

+To leave a tab type `exit`

+To kill a process hit control+c

 ## Running R scripts on the server

-You can run an R script via the command line by
+You can run an R script via the command line by the command `Rscript`.
+Below is an example of how to run the example_mclapply.R script:

+`ssh afflerbach@mazu.nceas.ucsb.edu`

+`cd github/ohiprep/Reference/ParallelProcessing`

+`Rscript example_mclapply.R`

 ## Monitoring cores on the server